tessgi/TSSCWebsite/content/pages/tuc.md

 - Krista Lynne Smith, Texas A&M University

 The TUC is soliciting self-nominations for new members!
-Please fill out this form [link](https://forms.gle/MrosBrn25aMmFGws9) by July 15, 2025 to be considered.
+Please fill out this form [link](https://forms.gle/MrosBrn25aMmFGws9) by August 1, 2025 to be considered.
 Terms are for two years, and members may serve up to two consecutive terms.

 ### Committee Reports
 <ul>